The following press release is courtesy of the Alaska Department of Fish and Game:

 The Copper River personal use fishery is managed under direction of the Copper River Personal Use Dip Net Salmon Fishery Management Plan (5 AAC 77.591).
 The plan establishes the season from June 7 through September 30, and directs the department to establish weekly periods based on Miles Lake sonar counts.
 During May 20 – 26, there were 98,178 salmon counted past the Miles Lake sonar.
 The preseason projection for this period was 61,368 salmon, which results in a surplus of 36,810 salmon.
 Copper River sockeye salmon migratory timing and the previous five-year average harvest and participation rates indicate sufficient numbers of salmon available to justify 72 hours of fishing time during the week of June 3 – June 9, an increase of 18 hours from the preseason schedule.

 All residents of Alaska qualify to participate in this personal use fishery.
 You must have a Chitina Personal Use Salmon Fishery Permit and a resident Alaska sport fishing license when dipnetting.
-Both dip net permits and fishing licenses can be obtained online at https://www.adfg.alaska.gov/
+Both dip net permits and fishing licenses can be obtained online at https://www.adfg.alaska.gov/Store/.
+A $15 fee is charged for the Chitina Subdistrict personal use salmon fishery permit.
+Revenue from the fee supports the sanitation services at the fishery and trail maintenance from O’Brien Creek to Haley Creek.

 The department urges dipnetters to respect the rights of private landowners in the area and know the regulations before fishing.
 For information on access across private lands contact Chitina Native Corporation at (907) 823-2223.